spiritumduo/spiritumDuo/GLOSSARY.md

 |Hopsital number|An identifier for a patient local to a trust
 |National number|An identifier for a patient nationally
 |React.js|A frontend JavaScript library for building front-end user interfaces
+|Decision point|A point in time where milestones are requested and acknowledged